 One Athlete, who actually was discovered through ‘Believe it or not?
 ‘Little League Baseball’ as he was the brother of an athlete and playing American Football at the time.
 Stuart expressed a deep passion for competing for the Philippines and has no intention of ever competing for the United States.

 More recently, Caleb has acquired his Filipino Passport and is now eligible as of August 27 for Rankings dating back to January 1.
-If he surpasses at sanctioned meets Filipino Records, as well as eligibility to represent the Philippines.
+Therefore, if he surpasses at sanctioned meets Filipino Records and eligibility to represent the Philippines.